Article

 At a glance

-• 529 accounts can cover tuition, room & board, textbooks, and other qualified expenses when loans fall short.
+529 accounts can cover tuition, room & board, textbooks, and other qualified expenses when loans fall short, in undergraduate and graduate programs.

-• Early contributions grow over time and 529 funds can be used for trade school, graduate programs, or student loan repayment.
+Early contributions grow over time and 529 funds can be used for trade school, graduate programs, or some student loan repayment.

 As a child, declaring what you want to be when you grow up is one of life’s treasured moments, full of hope and possibility.
-Declaring a major in college, however, tends to be a bit more complex.
+Declaring a major in college and deciding on your eventual path, even through graduate school, is a bit more complex.

 For many students, it’s a balance between pursuing a passion and securing a stable financial future.
-Starting in 2026, that choice will carry new weight: under upcoming federal policy changes, colleges will be allowed to limit how much students can borrow in federal loans based on their major.
+Starting in the 2026-2027 academic year, those choices will carry new weight as upcoming federal policy changes related to limits on available federal student loans come into play.

-The shift could protect some students from over-borrowing in fields where average earnings are lower, but it could also leave families with larger funding gaps to fill.
-That’s where 529 accounts enter the picture.
+The new policy apparently is intended to provide a link between the cost of certain graduate programs, loan caps and potential future earnings.
+This may leave families with larger funding gaps to fill and that’s where advance planning and 529 accounts enter the picture.
 These flexible, tax-advantaged accounts are available to help families prepare for the changes and help ensure students can pursue the education that’s right for them.

 For families and students, these caps may create new challenges:

-• Reduced access to federal loans.
-Students in certain majors may no longer be able to borrow enough to cover tuition and living costs.
+- Reduced access to certain federal loans.
+Students in certain graduate programs may no longer be able to borrow enough to cover tuition and living costs.

 This shift means that financial planning will matter more than ever.
-A major choice won’t just influence your career path.
+Career choices and graduate degree selection won’t just influence your career path.
 It may also impact how much financial aid families can access.

 How Your Invest529 Account Can Help Close the Gap